kpunith8/Links-and-Tutorials/Database/MongoDB-Tutorials.md

 		storage:
 			dbPath: c:\data\db
 		```

-> Important: Run all of the following commands in Command Prompt with “Administrative Privileges”
+> Important: Run all of the following commands in Command Prompt with `Administrative Privileges`

 - Install the MongoDB service.

 	- Install the MongoDB service by starting `mongod.exe` with the `--install` option and
 		the `--config` option to specify the previously created configuration file.
 		```